 Upgrades from any earlier Sibelius version to the latest version have traditionally cost \$149 USD.
 Sibelius has now gone to a subscription model, where you pay \$89 every year to upgrade and keep the right to upgrade at a preferred price.
-You can only upgrade to the latest version of Sibelius, which is currently Sibelius 8, officially referred to as just "Sibelius".
+You can only upgrade to the latest version of Sibelius, which is currently Sibelius 2019.4, officially referred to as "Sibelius Ultimate".

-Here is a link to an Avid FAQ that discusses the subscription model and the minimum system requirements for the current version of Sibelius: http://avid.force.com/pkb/articles/fag/Sibelius-2015-FAQ.
+Here is a link to an Avid FAQ that discusses the subscription model and the minimum system requirements for the current version of Sibelius: http://avid.force.com/pkb/articles/en_US/faq/Sibelius-FAQ.

-Sibelius 8 may not run on your machine.
+Sibelius Ultimate may not run on your machine.
 It requires a 64-bit operating system (Windows 7 Sp1 or later, Mac OS X 10.9 or later).
-If you want to upgrade but cannot run Sibelius 8, you should contact Avid tech support before you upgrade.
+If you want to upgrade but cannot run Sibelius Ultimate, you should contact Avid tech support before you upgrade.
 They may allow you to download an earlier version that you can run, but this is handled on a case-by-case basis, and there is no formal process for such an upgrade.